Dr. David A. Slykhuis, Dean

 Professional P-12 Education Field Experiences

 Valdosta State University’s teacher preparation program places a strong emphasis upon professional field experiences in public school settings.
-Many of the major courses require that students be involved in field-based activities; these activities will be coordinated by the instructors responsible for the courses and the Office of Clinical Experiences and Certification.
+Many of the major courses require that students be involved in field-based activities; these activities will be coordinated by the instructors responsible for the courses and the Office of Professional Education Services.
 With each of the field-based courses, students will be evaluated on their performances in the public school environment.
 Faculty members responsible for the courses will discuss any concerns with the student and may report these concerns to the student’s department head.
 Repeated concerns or serious singular offenses in any field experiences will jeopardize the students’ continuation in professional education course work.
-Generally, students will not be placed beyond a 60-mile radius of VSU.
 The Dewar College of Education and Human Services reserves the right to refuse to place a student at any particular school or within any particular school system.
 The COEHS reserves the right to make all final decisions about field placements.
-For additional information, consult with the Office of Field Experiences and Certification.
+For additional information, consult with the Office of Professional Education Services.

 Student teaching is the culminating professional experience and involves full-time teaching experience in an assigned P-12 school.
 Student teachers are required to take the appropriate GACE Content Assessment for their major by the completion of all student teaching.
 Students do not have to pass the GACE Content Assessment in order to complete student teaching successfully, but they do have to provide evidence that they have taken both GACE Content Assessment tests for their major.
 Students who do not meet this requirement will receive an Incomplete (“I”) in student teaching for the semester and will not graduate.